BillTheBest/Backbone-AdviceFactory/README.md

 # Website #

-Visit the [website](http://dataminr.github.io/backbone-advicefactory) for more information
+Visit the [website](http://dataminr.github.io/Backbone-AdviceFactory) for API docs and examples

 # Development #